vibhavariambala/app/exercises/exercise06/Readme.md

 # Exercise 06: Check Resource Consumption
+## Objective
+In this exercise, you will try out options to check resources consumed by the application.

+---
-Let us use the cockpit option for checking resource consumption.
+__Let us use the cockpit option for checking resource consumption.__
-1.Navigate to Applications.
+1. Navigate to Applications.
 <br><br>
 ![App List](/img/App_list.png?raw=true)
 <br><br>